 From September 2012, all universities and colleges are publishing standardised information for all undergraduate courses in the form of a Key Information Set (KIS).
 The KIS data is designed to meet the needs of prospective students and allow for informed decision-making when choosing a university course.

 We pride ourselves on our student satisfaction levels which have risen from 73 per cent to 83 per cent between 2010 and 2012.
 Our dedication to improving the student experience is illustrated by our award-winning student engagement, our close links with business and industry and our £180 million investment in new facilities.

-All of our graduates leaving us last year gained employment as midwives in the NHS, earning an average salary of £21,000 after six months.
+98 per cent of our graduates who responded to our survey went on to work or further study, earning an average salary of £21,000 after six months.
 You can expect good career prospects as there is currently a shortage of midwives.

 Working with your Students’ Union

 Improving student satisfaction is a priority commitment shared by both Birmingham City University and its Students’ Union.
 In its strategic planning, the Union has pledged to be more accessible, more relevant and provide more opportunity to engage with a diverse student community.

 The Students’ Union is already a key stakeholder in supporting an excellent teaching experience at Birmingham City University, through joint projects such as the Extra Mile Teaching Awards and the Student Rep scheme, which allows students to share their ideas on how they are taught.

 As Birmingham City University moves towards a two campus strategy where it can better support enhanced learning and student support facilities across a two-mile radius, the Students’ Union will also be better able to implement its commitment to improve communication and engage with its valued student membership.

 The programme runs for 45 weeks each year.
 Approximately 60 per cent is devoted to theory and 40 per cent to clinical practice.
 When you are on clinical placement you are expected to participate in the care of child bearing women across the full range of shifts including night duty and weekends.